 - 1. Place the ATV on a level surface. - 2.
 Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Place an oil pan under the engine to collect the used oil. - Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.
+Place an oil pan under the engine to collect the used oil. - 4.
+Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.
 NOTICE: When removing the engine oil drain bolt, the compression spring, oil strainer and O-ring will fall out.
-Take care not to lose these parts.[ECB00311]
+Take care not to lose these parts.

+[ECB00311]

 - 1. Engine oil drain bolt

 - 2. O-ring

 - 3. Spring

 - 4. Oil strainer

 - 5. Clean the oil strainer with solvent.

-- 6. Check the O-ring for damage and replace it if necessary.
+- 6. Apply a thin coat of clean engine oil to a new O-ring.

-- Install the O-ring, oil strainer, compression spring and drain bolt.
+- 7. Install the oil strainer, the compression spring, the new O-ring and the engine oil drain bolt.
 Tighten the engine oil drain bolt to the specified torque.
-NOTICE: Before installing the engine oil drain bolt, be sure to install the O-ring, compression spring and oil strainer.[ECB00321]
+NOTICE: Before installing the engine oil drain bolt, be sure to install the O-ring, compression spring and oil strainer.
+[ECB00321]